Have first-year questions?

 What if I'm an Echols or Rodman Scholar?

 The Office of Admission will provide a list of scholars to Housing & Residence Life during the summer.
-Echols and Rodman Scholars will be able to self-select into the Scholars Community (in the Alderman Road area) through the housing application process.
+Echols and Rodman Scholars are able to opt into the Scholars Community through the housing application process.
 Please note, any preferred roommates must also be a scholar, and must also select the Scholars Community.
 The Scholars Community is limited by the available space in the designated Alderman Road building(s).

 How can I receive assistance from the University if I have a disability or medical condition?